+Since the mediator decays into right-handed neutrinos which are stable, these neutrinos contribute to the neutrino background radiation.
+Indirectly this background could change big-bang nucleosynthesis or the cosmic microwave background.
+This effect is encoded in the number of effective neutrinos which is measured at the Planck satellite experiment yielding $N_{\text{eff}} = 2.99 \pm 0.17$~\cite{Aghanim:2018eyx}, whereas in the SM the calculation gives $N_{\text{eff}}^{\text{SM}} = 3.045$~\cite{deSalas:2016ztq} in agreement with the one sigma deviation of the observation.
+In the two-singlet model we calculate that every right-handed neutrino contributes $\Delta N_{\text{eff}} = 0.062$ to the effective number of neutrinos.
+This originates from the fact that the right-handed neutrinos decouple earlier as the left-handed neutrinos in the evolution of the Universe.
+The effective number of neutrinos is therefore in agreement with observation.

 Eventually we have studied the Higgs-boson phenomenology compared to the Standard Model.
-The interactions of the Higgs boson to the DM candidate and the mediator give on the one hand a mixing of the Higgs boson with the mediator and on the other hand provides interactions of the Higgs boson with the Dark Matter particle.
-These latter interactions in turn give rise to interactions of DM with nucleons - observable at underground DM-nucleon detection experiments, but also detectable at collider experiments: The Higgs bosons produced at LHC in the CMS or ATLAS detectors may decay into Dark Matter particles which, since stable, decay invisibly - detectable as events with missing transversal momentum.
+The interactions of the Higgs boson with the DM candidate and the mediator give on the one hand a mixing of the Higgs boson with the mediator and on the other hand provides interactions of the Higgs boson with the DM particle.
+These latter interactions in turn give rise to interactions of DM with nucleons -- observable at underground DM-nucleon detection experiments, but also detectable at collider experiments: the Higgs bosons produced at LHC in the CMS or ATLAS detectors may decay into stable dark matter particles, detectable as events with missing transverse momentum.
 Upper bounds on such searches have been published by both experiments and are here translated into upper bounds on the corresponding DM-Higgs coupling parameter.

 Eventually we would like to mention that it is quite striking that a simple extension of the Standard Model with two real singlets complies with the different types of DM searches discussed and also shows no contradiction with our understanding of the evolution of the Universe.